neo-project/docs/docs/en-us/basic/whitepaper.md

 NEO's 100 million tokens is divided into two portions.
 The first portion is 50 million tokens distributed proportionally to supporters of NEO during the crowdfunding.
 This portion has been distributed.

-The second portion is 50 million NEO managed by the NEO Council to support NEO's long-term development, operation and maintenance and ecosystem.
+The second portion is 50 million NEO managed by the Neo Council to support Neo's long-term development, operation and maintenance and ecosystem.
 The NEO in this portion has a lockout period of 1 year and is unlocked only after October 16, 2017.
-This portion will not enter the exchanges and is only for long-term support of NEO projects.
+This portion will not enter the exchanges and is only for long-term support of Neo projects.
 The plans for it are as below:

-🔹 10 million tokens (10% total) will be used to motivate NEO developers and members of the NEO Council
+- 10 million tokens (10% total) will be used to motivate Neo developers and members of the Neo Council

-🔹 10 million tokens (10% total) will be used to motivate developers in the NEO ecosystem
+- 10 million tokens (10% total) will be used to motivate developers in the Neo ecosystem

-🔹 15 million tokens (15% total) will be used to cross-invest in other block-chain projects, which are owned by the NEO Council and are used only for NEO projects
+- 15 million tokens (15% total) will be used to cross-invest in other block-chain projects, which are owned by the Neo Council and are used only for Neo projects

-🔹 15 million (15% total) will be retained as contingency
+- 15 million (15% total) will be retained as contingency

-🔹 The annual use of NEO in principle shall not exceed 15 million tokens
+- The annual use of NEO in principle shall not exceed 15 million tokens

 GAS distribution: